dwindleduck/yogaPracticeBuilder-client/PLANNING.md

 # Yoga Practice Builder

-Collect postures that you know and use them to build a yoga sequence.
+Collect postures that you know and use them to build a yoga sequence
-This app is meant to help students build a home practice and to be used by teachers to construct sequences for class.

-## Technologies Used
-- JavaScript
-- HTML
-- CSS

-## Getting Started

-[link to deployed app]

-### ERD & Wireframes
+## ERD & Wireframes
 ![ERD & Wireframes](./assets/YPB_ERD_Wireframes.png)

+## User Stories
-### MVP/Version 1 User Stories
+### MVP/Version 1
 - As a user I want to be able to sign in
 - As a user I want to be able to see a landing page with navigation buttons
 - As a user I want to be able to see a list of all postures in the library